 Morning suits were considered formal business suits at the turn of the century.
 They lost favor in the 1920s and onward except for weddings and some political events.
 Since most weddings were still held in the morning, a morning suit was a fitting look.
 It was, however, becoming only something wealthy grooms were wearing.
 Only men who frequented upper-class events owned their own morning suit.
 The average man who choose to wear one for a wedding had to borrow or rent the suit.

-Father’s and father in laws and groomsmen may also have worn the morning suit.
+Fathers, fathers in law, and groomsmen may also have worn the morning suit.
 Some casually minded grooms wore a dark dinner jacket over solid grey pants.
-The look was remarkably similar to business suits with only the mismatched colors giving away its unique purpose.
-Indeed grooms who could not or did not want too include the expense of buying or renting formal wedding clothes opted to wear their best suits- usually dark blue or grey- to a simple church wedding.
+The look was remarkably similar to business suits, with only the mismatched colors giving away its unique purpose.
+Indeed, grooms who could not or did not want too include the expense of buying or renting formal wedding clothes opted to wear their best suits — usually dark blue or grey — to a simple church wedding.

 Formal Neckwear Varieties

 Neckties for semi formal wear had some variations worth exploring a bit more.
 Bowties had always been worn with formal suits.
 White silk for white tie attire and black silk or black tie.
-The 1950s continued the use of the bow tie but offered it in shapes that are classically 50s.
+The 1950s continued the use of the bow tie, but offered it in shapes that were classically ’50s.

 The Butterfly bow tie was an extra full or fluffy bow tie.
 It was the traditional look.